mongodb-developer/social-app-demo/README.md

 Fork the [workshop repo](https://github.com/mongodb-developer/social-app-demo) then clone your fork locally.

 This repo contains several branches.
+Each branch is a separate lesson.

 Let's continue on to the [next lesson](https://github.com/mongodb-developer/social-app-demo/tree/2-lesson) ->

 > Be sure to switch to the `2-lesson` branch in your local environment.